Xombi: Fictional character biography

-David Kim is a Korean-American scientist from West Orange, New Jersey who develops regenerative nanotechnology.
-Before Kim can test his invention, the villain Dr. Sugarman attempts to steal the nanites, mortally wounding him.
-Kim's assistant Kelly injects him with the nanites to save his life, but is killed and partially devoured by them.
-Following this, Kim becomes involved in the affairs of various races of ancient supernatural beings known collectively as the Shadow Worlds.
+David Kim is a Korean-American scientist from West Orange, New Jersey who developed regenerative nanotechnology.
+Before Kim can test his invention, a villain named Dr. Sugarman breaks into his lab and attempts to steal the virus.
+In the ensuing fight, Kim is critically injured and his assistant Kelly injects him with the virus in an attempt to save his life.
+However, the nanites use available matter to restore Kim, partially devouring Kelly in the process.
+Kim became a "xombi" - a potentially immortal, technologically enhanced human being.
+This embroiled him in the affairs of various races of supernatural beings that secretly lived among humanity for millennia, known collectively as the shadow worlds.

+Due to the combined effect of the destruction and recreation of the multiverse and the timeline-altering powers of Anansi, a new divergent timeline is created in which David Kim became a Green Lantern instead of Hal Jordan.
+Kim is one of a group of alternate Justice League members who help restore the original timeline.

 In Final Crisis, Orion kills his father Darkseid, destabilizing the multiverse.
 Dharma transfers the Milestone characters to the DC universe, altering history so that they always existed there.
-Furthermore, an alternate timeline variant of Kim who became a Green Lantern is introduced.

 A second Xombi series debuted in DC Comics in May 2011, and ran for six issues, which were collected in a trade paperback.
 It was written by John Rozum, with art by Frazer Irving.

 Powers and abilities

-Xombi is nigh-immortal due to the nanomachines in his body, which prevent aging and heal injuries.
-He has also demonstrated the ability to control the nanomachines to transmute matter.
+Xombi is nearly immortal due to the nanomachines in his body, which heal injuries and prevent aging and disease.
+He can control the nanomachines to disassemble and reassemble matter, transmuting it.